 In this matter, the Receiver has submitted a verification showing that he searched the files in his office and email account for responsive records.
 However, the Receiver did not provide any evidence demonstrating that it conducted a search of the Receiver's email server, to determine if any responsive, deleted emails remain on the server, as required by Earley.
 Id.
-Therefore, the Receiver is directed to undertake a search of the Receiver's email server to determine whether any other responsive records exist on the server, even if they were deleted from the Receiver's own account.
-In the event that no other responsive records exist, the Receiver should provide the Requester with an attestation demonstrating that the search was completed and no additional responsive records were located.
+Therefore, the other responsive records exist on the server, even if they were deleted from the Receiver's own account.
+In the event that no other responsive records exist, the Receiver should provide the responsive records were located.